Excel Write Formula (Table of Contents)

 Writing Formula in Excel

-What would be your answer when I ask you “What is Excel?”
-A tool that helps to store, slicing and dicing the data plus a tool that can help us calculate sums, percentages, interest rates, etc. right?
+What would be your answer when I ask you, “What is Excel?”
+A tool that helps to store, slicing and dicing the data plus a tool that can help us calculate sums, percentages, interest rates, etc., right?
 The most essential as well as an important part of Excel is a formula.
 The formula is nothing but an equation that allows you to perform various calculations under Microsoft Excel.
 These formulae are the easiest way of calculation based on the given data.
 However, being new to Excel, you might not always be able to handle the Excel formulae.
-It is very easy and simple though to add formulae under Excel.
-Through this article, we will try to make you literate about how to write different formulae under Excel and you will be master in applying the same after going through this article.
+It is very easy and simple, though, to add formulae under Excel.
+This article will try to make you literate about how to write different formulae under Excel, and you will be master in applying the same after going through this article.

 Let’s see how we can create/write a formula under Excel.